Our Team

 Mallory Casevechia, LPCMHSP, ACS

-Her background in biological sciences strengthens her understanding of how the mind and the body are uniquely connected, and she incorporates that knowledge into her therapeutic framework.
+My background in biological sciences strengthens my understanding of how the mind and the body are uniquely connected, and I incorporate that knowledge into my therapeutic framework

-Mallory’s experience in the mental health field has led her to work with individuals, couples, and groups in areas not limited to depression, anxiety, addiction, and trauma.
-She works primarily from a solution-focused, person-centered perspective to help clients work towards becoming their best selves.
-She utilizes dialectical behavior therapy skills, motivational interviewing, and a strengths-based approach to help clients gain awareness, knowledge, and skills for a brighter future.
+My experience in the mental health field has led me to work with individuals, couples, and groups in areas not limited to depression, anxiety, addiction, and trauma.
+I work primarily from a person-centered, solution-focused perspective to help clients work towards becoming their best selves.
+I utilize elements of dialectical behavior therapy, motivational interviewing, and strengths-based approaches to help clients gain awareness, knowledge, and skills for a brighter future.

-Initially, Mallory worked with individuals, adults and adolescents, struggling against substance misuse and addiction in their transition to gain control over their lives.
-She helped those individuals take back their control to find new hope and a new way of living.
-Those experiences helped her uncover a passion for meeting clients where they are at and work with what they’ve got to become the best version of themselves.
+Initially, I worked with individuals, adults and adolescents, struggling against substance misuse and addiction in their transition to gain control over their lives.
+I helped those individuals take back their control to find new hope and a new way of living.
+Those experiences helped to uncover a passion for meeting clients where they are at and work with what they’ve got to become the best version of themselves.

-When Mallory is not at work, she enjoys spending time with her husband, daughter, and animals, while getting outside as much as possible.
-She is an avid rock climber, enjoys yoga and reading, and loves to try new things and meet new people.
+When I’m not at work, I enjoy time with my husband, daughter, and animals, while getting outside as much as possible.
+I am an avid rock climber and new martial arts student.
+I enjoy stories of all kinds through reading, tv shows, movies, and games.
+I would love to meet you, so please reach out.

 Interns